 - Sculpture 15 - The Giant of the Deep

-In English this week we are drafting our reports on the causes of World War II.".
+In English this week we are drafting our newspaper reports based on Ernest Shackleton's expedition.

-In maths this week we are finding areas and perimeters of compound shapes..
+In maths this week we are learning about decimals, fractions and percentages.

 Today we replanted the willow domes, weaving in willow whips into the existing dead frames.
 These died last summer after the long dry period when we were unable to give them enough water.
 Hopefully the new whips will bring the domes and tunnels back to life.
 Thanks so much to Abby Rood for teaching us how to do this and for all her hard work making our field a great place to learn and play.